dictation-toolbox/aenea/README.rst

 Performance
 ---------------

 Since regular dictation and built in Dragon commands will go to the virtual machine instead of your computer, I recommend leaving Dragon in command mode.
 This will substantially improve both speed and accuracy of recognition.
+You can use the aenea client to capture normal mode dictation and transmit it to the server.

 Having more grammars and especially complex grammars will adversely affect recognition performance.